balmjs/balm-ui/docs/scripts/docs/en/store/intro.md

-# Store (cover Vuex)
+# Store (cover Vuex or Pinia)

-A simple state management pattern.
+A simpler state management pattern.